PlayAINetwork/PlayAI-Node-Client/README.md

 ## Notes

 - The `postprocessing` service is currently set to expose port `8080` but does not publish it to the host.
 Adjust as necessary for your use case.
+- Uncomment the environment variables and volumes in the `torchserve` service if needed for your model configuration.